 - You must hold and be able to provide certificated evidence of having an undergraduate degree conferred by a United Kingdom higher education institution or an equivalent qualification.
 Most successful applicants will have a 2:2 degree classification or better.

 - Relevant experience includes work with children or young people, or work developing your knowledge, skills and experience relevant to the subject you wish to teach.
 You may have continued to develop your expertise in computing or engineering, for example, since completing a first degree.
 The degree or graduate-equivalent qualification shown on your application should relate to the needs of the course and the secondary subject specialism applied for.

 - You must have at least a grade 4 (C) or above in both mathematics and English Language at GCSE, or approved equivalents.
 While applicants without one or both of these GCSEs (or approved equivalents) will be considered for interview, priority is given to those candidates who have already met this requirement.
 If you do not currently hold a GCSE grade 4 (C) or above in mathematics and English Language, please note that we accept the equivalency tests in both mathematics and English offered by Equivalency Testing.
 Please contact them directly via their website.

 - You must have a broad-based educational background and be able to read effectively and communicate clearly in standard English.

-- The UCAS form requires candidates to provide the details of two referees.
+- Your application will require details of two referees.
 If candidates have studied within the last 5 years, an academic reference must be provided.
 Ideally, candidates should choose someone who can comment on the candidate's character and suitability to enter the teaching profession.
 The other reference should be a school or employer's reference.
 Please be aware that if references are not appropriate this may delay the processing of your application.